About children fighting

 - Stop the fight before the crying starts.
 This might require physically separating your children or sending them to opposite sides of the room to settle down.

 - Keep your cool.
 This might sound impossible, but the idea is not to make things worse.
 Try to save your energy for when things are calmer and you can give positive feedback on behaviour that you want to encourage.

 - Tell children you’ll talk about it later.
 Children are often too upset to take in what you’re saying at first.
 Wait until things cool down before you talk about the issue.
 This could even be the next day with older children.

 - Apply fair consequences for fighting to all children, if your family uses consequences.
 For example, if your children are fighting over a toy, make sure neither child gets the toy after a fight.

 If a fight breaks out while you’re driving, always pull over.
 Turning around to talk to children or separate them takes your attention off the road.

 Handling sibling fights constructively: tips

 These tips can make it easier to cool things down when sibling fights break out:

 - Treat all children fairly.
 But remember that fair treatment isn’t necessarily the same treatment.
 For example, it might not be possible to treat a six-year-old and a three-year-old the same.

 - Avoid negative comparisons.
-Saying something like, ‘You should have known better because you’re older than him’ or ‘You’re the troublemaker’ can make a child feel even more hurt or resentful.
+Saying something like, ‘You should have known better because you’re older’ or ‘You’re the troublemaker’ can make a child feel even more hurt or resentful.

 - Identify the cause of fighting.
 This helps you work out the best thing to do.
 For example, if a child has pushed a sibling and taken their toy, you need to step in.
 If you don’t, the child learns that fighting is a way to get what you want.
 Keeping an eye on your children is the secret to knowing the reason for the fighting and deciding on the right way to deal with it.